-This study will determine the most feasible alignment fora continuous shared-use path to extend from the Fuller Warren Bridge SUP to Neptune Beach, by analyzing existing, planned, and funded facilities, as well as the feasibility of SUPs within utility corridors.
-The SUP would provide safe, comfortable, and direct passage for bicyclists and pedestrians from downtown COJ to Neptune Beach.
+This study will determine the most feasible alignment for a continuous shared-use path (SUP) to extend from the Fuller Warren Bridge SUP to Neptune Beach, by analyzing existing, planned, and funded facilities, as well as the feasibility of SUPs within utility corridors.
+The SUP would provide safe, comfortable, and direct passage for bicyclists and pedestrians from downtown City of Jacksonville (COJ) to Neptune Beach.